 - Large community –WordPress community is extremely huge filled with both enthusiasts and webmasters.
 They provide a welcoming place to go in case you got stuck.

 - Plenty of Plugins – WordPress offers an abundance of amazing plugins and themes that aim to add any extra functionality and refresh a visual look of a website as often as required.

 With all that in mind, you are probably searching the easiest and effortless way of Concrete5 to WordPress migration.
 Why not give a try to CMS2CMS automated migration service and ensure your conversion go as straightforward and trouble-free as possible?
 The migration with CMS2CMS doesn’t require any coding skills or programming knowledge.
 For you to get the general idea of the procedure – here we provide a short step-by-step guide:

-1. Start migration process by downloading CMS2CMS: Concrete5 to WordPress Migration Plugin from the official WordPress plugin repository.
+1. Start the migration process by downloading CMS2CMS: Concrete5 to WordPress Migration Plugin from the official WordPress plugin repository.

 As soon as you’ve done, extract the plugin and activate it by pressing the matching buttons.